- Why KWC?

 This online archive attempts to tell some of the Kingswood College story.

-These insightful and well-researched books were invaluable references in tracing the school’s first 100 years.
+These insightful and well-researched books were invaluable references in tracing the school’s history.
 They are publications that now hold their own place in the school’s history.

 Our modern take on the narrative of Kingswood College would also not be possible without the advice, assistance and recollections of several contributors.
 We sincerely thank:

 Annette Bennet, Sue Harriage, Mavis Chappell, Jean Provan, Ruth Bartle, Kathleen Beanland, Evan Walker, Anne Walker, Fran Millar, Robert Walker and Nick Georgiadis.

 1926 brought in a complete change of staff to Box Hill Grammar School and of the 53 students enrolled, 23 were new.
 Charles Fitzroy Walker, a 26 year old teacher from Scotch College and local to the Box Hill area, was appointed headmaster and taught all subjects in the school’s senior section.
 Although Walker went […]READ ARTICLE

 In 2014 Kingswood College announces the launch of a vibrant new approach to education delivery – the Learning And Teaching Through Innovation, Collaboration, Engagement (LATTICE) framework.READ ARTICLE

 After 14 years of racing, the College wins the Open Division of the Human Powered Vehicle.READ ARTICLE